 We will combine our analysis in this section with findings from the economic part regarding impacts on public budgets, and from the social part regarding effects for welfare.
-This will reflect the fact that the two future agreements may have an impact on public policies and services, e.g., education, or healthcare, through different channels.
-On one hand, tariff reduction may decrease public revenues, on the other, a more dynamic economic activity supported by the FTA and IPA may generate an additional public income through different types of taxes.
-Both, in turn, may have an impact on the availability, and accessibility of public services for different groups of the population, and their quality.
-That said, the scale of the impact will depend on the ambition of the agreed tariff reduction, the scale of other expenditures related to the FTA / IPA (e.g., investment in administrative capacity), the tax collection system and its effectiveness, the size of the formal and informal economy (i.e., the scale of expected tax payment), and the division of responsibilities between authorities at different levels (i.e., local, regional, and national) regarding tariffs and tax collection, and funding of public services.
+This will reflect the fact that the two future agreements may have an impact on public policies and services, such as education or healthcare, through different channels.
+On one hand, tariff reduction may decrease public revenues.
+On the other, a more dynamic economic activity supported by the FTA and IPA may generate an additional public income through different types of taxes.
+Both may have an impact on the availability, quality, and accessibility of public services for different groups of the population.
+That said, the scale of the impact will depend on the ambition of the agreed tariff reduction, the scale of other expenditures related to the FTA / IPA (e.g., investment in administrative capacity), the tax collection system and its effectiveness, as well as the expected scale of tax payment, given the size of formal and informal economy.
+Other factors include the division of responsibilities between national, regional, and local authorities regarding tariffs and tax collection, and funding of public services.